LucasWinkler/discord-bot/README.md

 # discord-bot
-Creating a simple discord bot in Node.js
+Creating a simple discord bot in Node.js using discord.js (https://discord.js.org/#/)

 # How to:
 1. Copy the sample config and rename to "config.js"